OutSystems/docs-support/src/community/open-support-case.md

 Follows an overview of the most important information about the steps of opening a support case.

+The initial step is to login into [Support Portal](https://www.outsystems.com/SPP_Ticket_UI/open-support-case) and select “My Support Activity” > “Open a Support case” as shown in the image below:

 ## Choose the infrastructure

 The first thing we'll need to know is to what infrastructure your case relates to.
 You'll be shown a list of all the ones you're associated to, including your Personal Environment.